Scaling theory of critical strain-stiffening in disordered elastic networks: Introduction

-The two aforementioned properties of athermal biopolymer fibrous networks are quantified by the dimensionless ratio $\kappa\!\ll\!1$ between fibers' bending and stretching/compression stiffnesses, and by the average connectivity $z\!<\!z_{\rm c}$, where $z_{\rm c}\!=\!2\dbar$ ($\dbar$ is the space dimension) is the Maxwell rigidity criterion for $\kappa\=0$~\cite{maxwell_1864}.
-A remarkable property of biopolymer fibrous networks is that they undergo dramatic macroscopic stiffening transition when subjected to external strains.
-In particular, an initially undeformed network that features a vanishing shear modulus $G\!=0$ for $\kappa\=0$ and $z\!<\!z_{\rm c}$ (cf.~Fig.~\ref{fig:fig1}a) undergoes a sharp stiffening transition as its shear strain $\gamma$ attains a critical value $\gamma_{\rm c}$, upon which $G$ features a jump discontinuity, attaining a finite value $G(\gamma_{\rm c},\kappa=0)$~\cite{wouter_pre_2017,robbie_thesis,merkel_pnas_2019}.
-This strain-stiffening transition is associated with the emergence of a special internal state, commonly termed a state-of-self-stress (SSS, cf.~Fig.~\ref{fig:fig1}b), which corresponds to a set of putative stretching or compressive forces in the fibers that exactly balance each other on the network's nodes~\cite{gustavo_pre_2014,robbie_pre_2018,merkel_pnas_2019}.
+These two generic properties, corresponding to the network's topology and its characteristic rigidity scales, are quantified by the average connectivity (bonds per node) $z\!<\!z_{\rm c}$, where $z_{\rm c}\!=\!2\dbar$ is the Maxwell rigidity criterion~\cite{maxwell_1864}, and by the (dimensionless) rigidity scales ratio $\kappa\!\ll\!1$.
+A remarkable property of disordered elastic networks with these generic properties is that they undergo a dramatic macroscopic stiffening transition when subjected to external strains.
+In particular, an initially undeformed network that features a vanishing shear modulus $G\!=0$ for $\kappa\=0$ and $z\!<\!z_{\rm c}$, undergoes a sharp stiffening transition as its shear strain $\gamma$ attains a critical value $\gamma_{\rm c}$, upon which $G$ features a jump discontinuity, attaining a finite value $G(\gamma_{\rm c},\kappa=0)$~\cite{wouter_pre_2017,robbie_thesis,merkel_pnas_2019}.
+This driven phase transition is associated with the emergence of a special internal state, commonly termed a state-of-self-stress (SSS, cf.~Fig.~\ref{fig:fig1}a), which corresponds to a set of putative bond forces that exactly balance each other on the network's nodes~\cite{gustavo_pre_2014,robbie_pre_2018,merkel_pnas_2019}.